 - How long will the museum be closed?

-We estimate that the museum will be closed for seven years for extensive and radical renovations and modernisation.
+We estimate that the museum will be closed for seven years for extensive and radical renovations and modernisation with an expected opening in 2026.
 The building will be closed for this period, but the collection can be seen in many other places in the city and further afield.

 - So the collection won’t be visible for several years?

-The museum’s programme continues and part of its famous collection will remain visible in eleven exhibitions, in school classrooms throughout Rotterdam, and possibly in a location in Rotterdam Zuid.
+The museum’s programme continues and part of its famous collection will remain visible in eleven exhibitions and in school classrooms throughout Rotterdam.
 From 2021, the collection will be displayed at Depot Boijmans Van Beuningen.
 Selections from the collection will also travel to leading museums around the world.

 - What will the rebuilding works cost?